Understanding Witness Surveillance: A Comprehensive Guide

 While surveillance can be a valuable tool for legal investigations, there are also limitations to its use.
 Surveillance can be expensive and time-consuming, and it may only sometimes provide the information or evidence that investigators need.
 Surveillance can also be intrusive and infringe on an individual’s privacy, raising ethical and legal concerns.
 Finally, surveillance evidence may be challenged in court, mainly if there are questions about the legality or reliability of the surveillance.

-Tips For Conducting Effective Witness Statement Surveillance
+Tips For Conducting Effective Witness Surveillance

 Plan Ahead